ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 Firmware
 ========

-`Firmware <https://firmware.ardupilot.org/AP_Periph/>`__ is provided in the AP_Periph folder for several UAVCAN devices based on this concept.
+`Firmware <https://firmware.ardupilot.org/AP_Periph/>`__ is provided in the AP_Periph folder for several DroneCAN devices based on this concept.
 Currently, the following firmware is pre-built, but the code allows for easy customization for any given peripheral or adapter based on the F103/303 processors.

 F103 Based